One More Day (comics)

 "One More Day" (OMD) is a four-part 2007 comic book crossover storyline, connecting the three main Spider-Man series published by Marvel Comics at the time.
 Written by J. Michael Straczynski and Joe Quesada, with art by Quesada, the story arc concludes the fallout of Spider-Man's actions during the 2007 Civil War crossover.
 "One More Day" starts in The Amazing Spider-Man #544, continues in Friendly Neighborhood Spider-Man #24 and The Sensational Spider-Man (vol. 2) #41, and concludes in The Amazing Spider-Man #545.

 After Aunt May had been shot by a stray bullet from a goon of the Kingpin meant for Spider-Man, Spider-Man seeks help to save her life.
 He encounters the demon Mephisto, who offers to save her life if Spider-Man gives him his marriage.
 Spider-Man and his wife, Mary Jane Watson, agree, and this part of their history is erased so that, effectively, they have never been married.
 The storyline set the stage for a restructuring of the Spider-Man titles, resulting in the cancellation of Friendly Neighborhood Spider-Man and The Sensational Spider-Man, with The Amazing Spider-Man revamped as a thrice-monthly publication.

-The events of "One More Day" regarding Peter Parker and Mary Jane's marriage was met with criticism, although the artwork received praise.
-Elements of the storyline are adapted in the feature film Spider-Man: No Way Home (2021), set in the Marvel Cinematic Universe (MCU).
+The events of "One More Day" regarding Peter Parker and Mary Jane's marriage was met with highly negative criticism, although the artwork received praise.
+Elements of the storyline were adapted in the feature film Spider-Man: No Way Home (2021), set in the Marvel Cinematic Universe (MCU).